The Annals of Salem EV Kirche 1857-2022

 From 1857 until 1874, a small building across the road from its present site was the place of worship.
 This small frame building had siding that ran up and down, two windows, one door, and several wooden benches.
 In 1874, H. E. Bunse became pastor to both Old Salem and Emanuel Evangelical Church at Pine and 11th Street.
 Rev. Bunse began construction of the current building on farm land donated by the one of the original families from Germany.
 The church measures 20’ 6” x 32’ 6”, has a hall or tower entrance of 5’ x 7’, and measures 14’ from the stone foundation to the eaves with a tower of approximately 30’.
 Farmers and people in the neighborhood helped in the construction.
 Before the present building was completed, Rev. Bunse was elected presiding elder of Emanuel Evangelical Church.
 Rev. Ernest Hielscher was assigned to Salem Evangelical Church.

-Salem Evangelical Church held continuous worship services until about 1913, at which time most of its families migrated to the Winifred Street Church (now Faith United Methodist Church in West St. Paul), with some of the families moving to the West Side Community Church (now a part of St. Paul’s United Methodist Church in Mendota Heights) and the Zion Methodist Episcopal Church down the road (now Crossroads Church).
+Salem Evangelical Church held continuous worship services until about 1913, at which time most of its families migrated to the Winifred Street Church (which later became Faith United Methodist Church first located in West St. Paul, now in Inver Grove Heights), with some of the families moving to the West Side Community Church (now a part of St. Paul’s United Methodist Church in Mendota Heights) and the Zion Methodist Episcopal Church up the street.
 After its closing, ownership was continued as an historical site by the Evangelical Church formed in 1922, by the Evangelical United Brethren Church formed in 1946, and then by the United Methodist Church formed in 1968.
 In 1976, Old Salem Shrine, as it has become known, was named United Methodist Church Historic Site No. 78.

-After 1913, the church building and cemetery fell into disrepair.
-In the 1930s a group of interested people organized a committee to care for the building and cemetery grounds.
+After its closing, the church building and cemetery fell into disrepair.
+In the 1930s, a group of interested people organized a committee to care for the building and cemetery grounds.
 Arthur Schlukebier was elected president and Christian J. Zehnder became secretary-treasurer.
-An ongoing committee, comprised primarily descendants of the original founders, continues today to care for the historic site.
+An ongoing committee, comprised primarily descendants of the original founders, continues to care for the historic site today.

-Until the late 1960s when Dakota County renamed streets, this road was known as Salem Church Road.
+Until the late 1960s when Dakota County renamed streets, the road on which the church is located was known as Salem Church Road.
 It remains the only street in Dakota County to have two historic churches, both once named Salem, on the same road.
 Salem Church Road still exists within the boundaries of the City of Sunfish Lake.

 Preserving and sharing the heritage